 Ceramics IV is a course based on the Indiana Academic Standards for Visual Art.
 Students in ceramics engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and production and lead to the creation of portfolio quality works.
 Students create works of art in clay utilizing the processes of hand building, molds, wheel throwing, slip and glaze techniques, and the firing processes.
-They reflect upon and refine their work; explore cultural and historical connections:

-nature of art; relate art to other disciplines and discover opportunities for integration; Prerequisite: Ceramics III and and incorporate literacy and presentational skills.
-Students utilize the resources of art teacher recommendation museums, galleries, and studios, and identify art-related careers.
+They reflect upon and refine their work; explore cultural and historical connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
+Students utilize the resources of art museums, galleries, and studios, and identify artrelated careers.